Breast Pain During Pregnancy: Causes, Effects & Remedies

 Breast tenderness or sore breasts are quite common during pregnancy, especially during the first trimester.
 Breasts continue to change shape throughout pregnancy and cease with the production of colostrum, your baby’s first meal.
 Apart from adopting remedies for breast pain during pregnancy, it’s best to keep your partner informed about your discomfort so that he can exercise enough care and restraint during lovemaking or even while hugging.

 The tenderness or pain in your breasts will gradually reduce as you approach the second trimester.
-Till then, the following tips will help you tide over the situation:
+Till then, the following tips will help you tide you over the situation (5):

 Natural Home Remedies

-- One of the most common home remedies for breast pain in pregnant women is increasing water intake.
+• One of the most common home remedies for breast pain in pregnant women is increasing water intake.
 Water retention is known to aggravate soreness and pain in the breasts.
-Drinking enough water during the day will help to flush out the excess fluids and hormones.
-You could also add ginger or lemon to your water as this helps in addressing soreness and pain.
+Drinking enough water during the day will help flush out excess fluids and hormones.
+You could also add ginger or lemon to your water, as this helps in addressing soreness and pain.

 OTC Medication

 You can relieve breast pain during pregnancy by using medicines with acetaminophen and nonsteroidal anti-inflammatory drugs like aspirin, ibuprofen and naproxen.
-These are non-prescription medicines, but it’s always a good idea to check with your doctor before you ingest one.
+These are non-prescription medicines, but it’s always a good idea to check with your doctor before you ingest one if you experience breasts hurting in pregnancy.

 When to Consult the Doctor